NUR 102. Fundamentals Of Practical Nursing. 11 Credits.

 NUR 116.
 LPN to RN Transitions.
 4 Credits.

 This hybrid course assists with the transition from the role of the LPN to the RN roles of provider of care, manager of care, and member within the discipline of nursing as an associate degree nurse.
 Emphasis is placed on the concepts of clinical competence and critical thinking in the planning and documentation of care for clients in a variety of health settings.
 Learning experiences are provided through independent study and simulation in the campus nursing lab setting.
 Prerequisites: BIO 199, BIO 204 (or corequisite), BIO 205 (or corequisite), ENG 101, NUR 111, PSY 105, PSY 110 (or corequisite).
-Summer.
+Spring.

 NUR 131.
 Pharmacology For Nurses.
 3 Credits.